 At the signing of the deed of sale before the notary, an authentic copy of the declaration of co-ownership must be remitted to you.In order to maintain the stability of this contractual framework, every purchaser undertakes, by signing his deed of purchase, to abide to the declaration of co-ownership and the by-laws of the immovable adopted and filed in the register of the co-ownership.

-WHAT YOU SHOULD KNOW !
-In theory, each co-owner uses and enjoys his privative portion and the common portions as he sees fit.
+WHAT TO KEEP IN MIND: In theory, each co-owner uses and enjoys his rivative portion and the common portions as he sees fit.
 However, he must not infringe on the rights of the other co-owners nor upon the destination of the immovable.
 This right of enjoyment is also governed by the declaration of co-ownership, which imposes upon co-owners various constraints in order to ensure their collective well-being and the sustainability of the immovable.

 WARNING!
 The declaration of co-ownership must be respected by the co-owners, tenants and occupants of the building.
 In this regard, provides that the Civil Code of Quebec the by-laws of the immovable are in principle enforceable against a lessee, as soon as the co-owner or the syndicate gives him a copy.